mxwllslvr/Observing-Network-Traffic-and-Network-Security-Groups-NSGs-Functions/README.md

 <p>Access Azure Portal: Log into your Azure account and navigate to the Virtual Machines section.
 <br/><br/>
-Start VMs: Select both windows-vm and linux-vm by checking their boxes, then click Start.
+Start VMs: Select both Windows-VM and Linux-VM by checking their boxes, then click Start.
 Confirm the action when prompted.
-Note the Public IP address of windows-vm for later use.
+Note the Public IP address of Windows-VM for later use.
 <br/><br/>
 Verify VM Status: After a few minutes, confirm both VMs are running by checking their status in the portal.
 Minimize the Azure window for now.</p>